Arjun Kapoor Hits Back At 'Panipat' Memes: These Trolls Need A 'Jadoo Ki Jhappi'

 When the trailer of Ashutosh Gowariker's much-awaited historical film 'Panipat' released, it triggered a meme fest on social media as many Bollywood fans didn't seem to be entirely convinced with the casting of Arjun Kapoor in the film.
 The actor got heavily trolled for the same with many jokes and memes on him making its way on the internet.

-Recently while speaking with a section of journalists during the film's promotions, Arjun finally reacted to these trolls and memes and here's what the actor had to say.
+Recently, while speaking with a section of journalists during the film's promotions, Arjun finally reacted to these trolls and memes and here's what the actor had to say.

 Arjun Kapoor Lashes Out At Trolls

-The actor told us, 'Everybody gets trolled.
+The actor told us, "Everybody gets trolled.
 I think now it's habitual for people to become negative and bitter because of whatever they might be dealing in their personal lives.
 It reflects more badly on the way they have been brought up or they are.
 Like I said, you can make fun of me, who am I?
 But if you are making fun of this film then you are making fun of people who have sacrificed themselves for India."

 The Actor Feels Sad Because Of This Reason